Yu-w/yu-w.github.io/_posts/2016-05-01-monad-demystified-in-swift-part1.markdown

     case Some(Wrapped)
 }
 ```
-An optional type can be either contains `Some` value or `None`.
-Maybe few `init:` would make the code more comprehensive, but not discuss for here.
+An optional type can be either wrap `Some` value or `None`.
+Maybe few `init:` would make the code more comprehensive, but not discuss for now.

 ```swift
 extension Optional {